 Why then do most Christians believe they will make it into Heaven?

 There is a huge problem going on with Christianity and it is called the "sinners prayer."
 Massive amounts of people across the world attend an event or church and say a simple "sinners prayer." and believe that they are saved and will go to Heaven.
 The sinner's prayer" is not even mentioned in the Bible.
 Most people who truly and radically dedicate their life to Christ, never do it because of a "sinners prayer."
-They pray to God in repentance and have a "born again" experience.
+They pray to God in repentance and have a "Born Again" experience.
 In fact, a study shows that only 10% of people who pray a sinners prayer, actually pursue Jesus in any way.
 90% of them fall back into their old ways, but feel that they are justified now in their sins.
-This is one of the greatest causes of why Christians will not enter the Kingdom of Heaven and why the Holy Spirit told me I was not ready to enter Heaven a few years ago.
+This is one of the greatest causes of why Christians will not enter the Kingdom of Heaven and why the Holy Spirit told me I was not ready to enter Heaven. (before I became Born Again)

 Will I go to Heaven if I attend a good church?